SJ-Kumar/SJ-Kumar/JPMsample/BehaviourialQ.md

 # Tell me about yourself

 I am an energetic person, an effective communicator, and a quick learner.
 I was also one of the top students in my batch while I was pursuing a B.E degree in the Computer Science domain.
 I worked on various projects related to the software domain which provided me a great deal of technical exposure along with the importance of working in a team and the value of client satisfaction.
-I have worked on developing various enterprise-level web applications ........
+I have hands-on experience in developing diverse web applications and projects using various technologies.
 So, I believe I am a good fit for technology-centric roles in your company.